What is a cmos sensor in a digital camera

 • Improved Image Quality: Modern CMOS sensors deliver excellent image quality with high resolution, dynamic range, and low noise levels.

-See also How to make a digital camera mount
+See also How to change shutter speed on canon digital camera

 Comparison of CMOS Sensor with CCD Sensor